Tactyc Content Center

 But first, what are Liquidation Prefs?

-While the full description of liquidation prefs deserves its own blog post, this article provides a helpful overview.
+While the full description of liquidation prefs deserves its own blog post, provides a helpful overview.
 Very simply, liquidation prefs enable preferred shareholders to receive proceeds ahead of common shareholders.

 The payout order is important because when startups fail or get sold for less than their valuation, there may not be enough funds leftover for all investors to get their money back.
 Liquidation preferences work to ensure investors holding the liquidation preference are made “whole” before common shareholders can cash in on their shares.